IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 # Exercise 1

-For exercise 1 make sure you have access to a Windows machine with a static IP Address.
+For exercise 1 make sure you have access to a Windows machine with a static IP Address.</br>
 I have deployed a Windows Server 2019 on IBM Cloud classic infrastructure while building this lab.
 Make sure the firewall is accepting incoming traffic on port 502.